Penn-GTP/ITR_Seq2_public/README.md

 ### Create the experimental design config file

-You need to create a special tab-delimited config file to specify all the experimental designs for a given project (**PROJECT_ID**)
+You need to create a special tab-delimited config file to specify all the experimental designs for a given project (**PROJECT_ID**).
 You should do this by copying the template file `Template_ITR_Seq_experimental_design.conf` in this pipeline into your working directory, and fill/edit it with a text-editor or Excel/Libre-Office (choose csv/tsv mode), and save it to your working directory (assuming it is saved as `PROJECT_ID_EXP_DESIGN.conf`)

-Each project-specific config file contains global options and per-sample local options, both were explained as comment lines at the beginning of the template, while the global options are in all upper-cases, and the values are given in **GLOBAL\_OPT=GLOBAL\_VAL** format.
+Each project-specific config file contains global options and per-sample local options, both are explained in the "comment lines" at the beginning of the template, while the global options are in all upper-cases, and the values are given in **GLOBAL\_OPT=GLOBAL\_VAL** format, and local options are given in corresponding tabel cells.

 **Note:** If you are setting any of the working dir options below to values other than the current dir (./), you will have to create or link the directories manually before running this pipeline.